MRPHarris/CS3/README.md

 Current dev branch verison: 0.1.2

-The CS3 package is an implementation of the Component-Versus-Sample Spectral Similarity (CS3) method for three-dimensional fluorescence modelling verification for the R statistical programming langauge.
+The CS3 package is an implementation of the Component-Versus-Sample Spectral Similarity (CS3) approach for three-dimensional fluorescence (Excitation-Emission Matrix; EEM) model verification in the R statistical programming langauge.
 The goal of the package is to facilitate intuitive Parallel Factor Analysis (PARAFAC) model validation, building upon the R fluorescence framework provided by the EEM, eemR, and staRdom packages.